 5) He’ll go back and rework the stories based on what he’s learned from reading live.

 So far, I have stolen the first two steps.
 As for the third, I have no index for the notebooks (unless you count my logbook), and no way, really, of knowing what’s in them, a condition worsened by my terrible memory, and the fact that one of the reasons I like keeping a diary, as Henry Jones, Sr., said, is because I don’t have to remember what’s in it.
 I plan on starting an index in the coming weeks, and updating it for each new notebook.

 As for steps 4 and 5, the live reading and revision, that’s what this blog is for.
 It’s the place where I take private thoughts and turn them public, see what the reaction is, if any, and then weave what I’ve learned back into the work.

-For years now, I’ve been collecting stories about artists whose physical “shortcomings” have led to their signature work.
+For years now, I’ve been collecting stories about artists whose physical “shortcomings” or disabilities have led to their signature work.
 Examples:

 - Chuck Close, along with his paralysis, “suffers from Prosopagnosia, also known as face blindness, in which he is unable to recognize faces.”
 And yet, he’s most famous for his face paintings, which help him remember faces.

 - Tommy Iommi, guitar player for Black Sabbath, after he lost fingertips in an industrial accident, was inspired by Django, and formed homemade prosthetics, and detuned his guitars down to C#, so there was less tension on the strings.
 This detuning is part of what makes Sabbath’s guitars sound so heavy, and thus we have heavy metal…